Free Cisco 800-150 Exam Actual Questions & Explanations

 Use this topic map to guide your study for Cisco 800-150 (Supporting Cisco Devices for Field Technicians) within the Cisco Certified Field Technician path.

-• Cisco UCS and Data Center Architecture: Familiarize yourself with Unified Computing System components, server configurations, and data center design principles.
-You must understand how compute, networking, and storage integrate in modern data center environments.
+• Cisco UCS and Data Center Architecture: Understand Unified Computing System (UCS) architecture, server components, and data center infrastructure basics.
+Recognize how compute, storage, and networking integrate in modern data center environments.

 Question Formats & What They Test

-The 800-150 exam uses multiple question types to assess both theoretical knowledge and practical decision-making in field scenarios.
-Questions progress in difficulty and reflect real-world support situations.
+The 800-150 exam uses a mix of question types to evaluate both foundational knowledge and practical field decision-making.
+Questions progress in difficulty and reflect scenarios you will encounter as a field technician.

 Preparation Guidance

-• Work through practice question sets in topic order.
-Review explanations for both correct and incorrect answers to understand the reasoning behind each choice.
+• Work through practice question sets in topic-focused batches.
+After each set, review explanations for both correct and incorrect answers to understand the reasoning behind each option.

-• Complete a timed practice test under exam conditions to build pacing, reduce anxiety, and identify any remaining gaps.
+• Complete a timed practice test under exam conditions to build pacing, reduce anxiety, and identify any remaining knowledge gaps in your final preparation week.

 Explore other Cisco certifications: view all Cisco exams.